 From the Source drop-down list, select Anywhere IPv4.

-Note: Adding HTTP does not allow for HTTP access.
-It allows for browser redirection from HTTP → HTTPS, which can be convenient for end-users.
+Note: Adding HTTP does not enable HTTP access.
+It enables browser redirection from HTTP to HTTPS, which can be convenient for end users.

 Configure Outbound rules.

-One of the security groups assigned to the instance needs to permit outbound access.
+One of the security groups assigned to the instance must be configured to permit outbound access.
 Refer to Firewall and Port Requirements for a restricted list of FQDNs.

 Assigning the security group